We share bi-monthly newsletters to inform about topics and issues related to civic religious literacy. Subscribe here to receive them directly.

 Our past newsletters are posted online here.

-August 2019 Newsletter
+October 2019 Newsletter

-These headlines and more are noted below in this bi-monthly newsletter.
+Headlines about religious literacy are noted below in this bi-monthly newsletter.

 News, reports, and research headlines (Canada and global) related to religious literacy.
 Follow our Twitter, Instagram, and LinkedIn accounts for headlines on a regular basis.
 As a reminder, these headlines do not indicate endorsement but are shared for the purpose of awareness.

 - Justin Trudeau grapples with Quebec’s religious wear law Financial Times

 - Federal candidates spar over abortion, persecution of Christians to woo Catholic voters Global News

 - Could Quebec’s secularism law resonate in the rest of Canada?
 CBC Radio